barahona-research-group/PyGenStability/README.md

 - take a scipy.csgraph `graph` and a float `time` as argument
 - return a `quality_matrix` (sparse scipy matrix) and a `null_model` (multiples of two, in a numpy array)

-## Contributers
+## Contributors

 - Alexis Arnaudon, GitHub: `arnaudon <https://github.com/arnaudon>`
 - Robert Peach, GitHub: `peach-lucien <https://github.com/peach-lucien>`
 - Dominik Schindler, GitHub: `d-schindler <https://github.com/d-schindler>`

-We are always on the look out for individuals that are interested in contributing to this open-source project.
+We always look out for individuals that are interested in contributing to this open-source project.
 Even if you are just using *PyGenStability* and made some minor updates, we would be interested in your input.

 ## Cite